osgi/osgi.iot.contest.sdk/README.md

 This is the repository for the OSGi IoT Trains SDK.
 It contains the SDK for this demo: controlling a train or a track layout.

-To find out about the architecture of this demo please visit the home page.
+To find out about the architecture of this demo please visit the home page at  http://enroute.osgi.org/trains/200-architecture.html